Instructor:

 decision-making and report presentation.

-- To expand the student's understanding of the steps involved in the process
+- To expand the student's understanding of the steps involved in design and engineering problem-solving.

 - To increase the group problem-solving skills of the student.